 Investment contract liabilities are contractual obligations that are measured at amortized cost and do not contain significant insurance risk.
-Investment contract liabilities include MYGA annuity products that provide guaranteed income payments for a contractually determined period.
+Investment contract liabilities include Multi-Year Guaranteed Annuity ("MYGA") products that provide guaranteed income payments for a contractually determined period.

 The following table presents the carrying and fair values of investment contract liabilities.